I managed to "pave" the new girder bridge on our little garden railroad and it is looking pretty good!

 This next photo is very similar to the first photo, at top, but this time I'm looking down on the roadway making the paving sand more visible...

-The sun was low shortly before setting and it was illuminating the truss bridge nicely so I captured a photo here too.
+The sun was low in the sky shortly before sunset and it was illuminating the truss bridge nicely so I captured a photo to include here too even though this blog entry is really about the new girder bridge.
 I had recently changed the terrain under this bridge about a month ago.
 Now there is a dry riverbed underneath this bridge...

-In this photo, below, you can see that the railroad tracks cross over this road and then lead toward the truss bridge...
+In this photo, below, you can see that the railroad tracks cross this road and then lead toward the truss bridge from left edge of image upward toward the center of the image...

 I also installed the momentary push-button switch that will control the grade crossing signals.
 In this location it is partially protected from the elements because it is under the roadway plus it is located right where these signals will be located.
 The younger grandchildren will have easy access to this big push-button.

-Little by little, this new addition to the Mackenzie Gardens garden railroad is coming along.
+Little by little, this new addition to the Kenzington Gardens garden railroad is coming along.

 Comments